gutierrezcedrick-droid/Complit-Origami-Inc./README.md

 >This shows the connections between the main and reciprocative actors and CompLit system through use cases in an image format.

+**Class Diagram System Design CompLit app.vsdx**
+>This document contains the methods that our app will contain.

+**pseudocode all methods Class Design CompLit.docx**
+>This document contains the pseudocode that corresponds to all the methods from the design-level class diagram to aid the developers in the programming phase.

+**StateCharts.drawio**
+>This file contains the state charts based on the class diagrams to show the different states of the app.

+**First Cut Sequence Diagrams.drawio**
+>This contains all the elements in between the connections in our app.

 **Trello Board Link**
 >https://trello.com/b/KpyJu9nK/team-flashbang